General knowledge questions and answers by category for your virtual pub quiz - TheNewsTrace

 Questions

-- What do the wheel’s on the bus do in the song?
+- What do the wheel’s on the bus do within the tune?

 Answers